How Long Does Turf Last?

 - Water your new lawn daily – in the summer you may have to water the lawn twice a day (morning and evening)

-- Continue to water your lawn daily until you are sure it is well rooted (Up to four weeks)
+- Continue to water your lawn daily until you are sure it's well rooted (up to four weeks)

-- The first few times you cut your new lawn be very gentle and don’t cut too much off, collect all the grass cuttings so they don’t sit on the living grass composting
+- The first few times you cut your new lawn be very gentle and don’t cut too much off, collect all the grass cuttings straight away

 - Use fertiliser to feed your lawn but only once the lawn has been laid for at least 6 weeks (use a fertiliser specific to the time of year)